f4iteightiz/HP71B_forth/README.md

 The target is to create a cross-development biotop HP71B on modern PC (especially due to editor convenience) with the help of Emacs, awk, and/or EMU71.

+First upload the FTHUTILA and FTHUTILF into HP71B. make sure the newest word TIME is uploaded into the HP71B for later use.

 The files can have different versions: one for cross-development on PC/Gforth, one adapted for PC/Gforth simulating the HP71B implementation and one for HP71B only (especially screen outputs, use of the BASICX commands, HP-IL ..).

 71B2G.fth file only for use under Gforth (adapter and debugging words for simulating the HP71B words under Gforth)